- 1 Pomeranian Haircut

 Many breeds of dogs look good after they have had haircuts.
 For example, the poodle is an obvious breed when it comes to discussing varying styles of haircut.
 However, the Pomeranian isn’t on this list.
 He’s an arctic Spitz dog breed and is well known for his dense double coat and the lengthy guard hairs.

-If you give your Pom a lion cut (this is where you shave his fur as close to the skin as possible, but leave enough hair for a mane and fur on the tail) you’ll might see that his fur will still grow back but in “patches” and this could be a significant problem.
+If you give your ask the Groomer for Pom a lion cut (this is where you shave his fur as close to the skin as possible, but leave enough hair for a mane and fur on the tail) you’ll might see that his fur will still grow back but in “patches” and this could be a significant problem.

 Because Pomeranians have a lot of fur, somebody, at some point in time, thought it would be a “brilliant idea” to give this dog a haircut.
 Pomeranians have always been trimmed for the show ring.
 The tips of their ears trimmed to show the Judges to size of the ear.
 Feet have been trimmed and the anus has always had excess fur trimmed for cleanliness.
 Trimming for neatness in the show ring became the norm.
 What started as just taking off any scraggly hairs has now evolved in some cases to actually trimming the Pom’s coat extremely short.